Welcome to Academic Advising at SUNY Plattsburgh

 Students visit our office for a wide variety of reasons.
 Here are just a few:

 - Information.
-Along with your own academic advisor, we can explain General Education requirements, academic policies, how our advising system works, and when course advisement occurs, how to interpret your Degree Works audit and register for classes.
+Along with your own academic advisor, we can explain General Education requirements, academic policies, how our advising system works, when course advisement occurs, how to interpret your Degree Works audit and register for classes.

 - Course Advisement.
 Our office is the academic home for Undeclared majors.
-Professional advisors assist undeclared students with course selection, registration, and major exploration.
-If you have a major, but need extra help, we'll point you in the right direction!
+Professional advisors assist undeclared students with adjusting to college, major exploration, and course selection.

 - Declaring a Major.
-Using a simple form from our office, students may change their major, add a second major, or add/delete a minor.
-We'll show you what you need to complete and direct you to the appropriate people from whom you need a signature or approval.
+Using a simple form from our office, students may change, add, or delete a major or minor.
+We’ll show you what you need to complete and direct you to the appropriate people from whom you need a signature or approval.

 - Academic Difficulty.
-Each semester, our office coordinates the academic progress review to ensure students meet the 2.0 GPA standard and are making satisfactory progress toward a degree.
-We assist students who are on academic probation and those questioning a course or college withdrawal.
+Our office coordinates the academic progress review to ensure students meet the 2.0 GPA standard and are making satisfactory progress toward a degree.
+We assist students on academic probation and those questioning course/college withdrawal.

 - Referrals to Services.
-Sometimes you need help with a matters connected to your academic life - such as studying abroad, exploring careers, seeking psychological counseling, documenting a learning disability.
-Our office partners with, and will refer you to, the experts who coordinate these services.
+Sometimes you need help with a matters connected to your academic life — such as career planning, psychological counseling, documenting a learning disability.
+Our office will refer you to experts who coordinate these services.

 How to Find Us

 We are located in 101 Feinberg Library (near the entrance to the Claude J Clark Learning Center).
-Regular hours are Monday through Friday, 8:00am-4:30pm.
+Regular hours are Monday through Friday, 8am–4:30pm.

-- APPOINTMENT: For issues that are more involved (e.g., academic difficulties, course advisement, long-term academic planning), stop by or call to schedule an individual appointment with one of our professional advisors.
+- Appointment: For issues that are more involved (e.g., academic difficulties, long-term academic planning), stop by or call to schedule an individual appointment with one of our professional advisors.

 We look forward to assisting you!